 5 Steps to Take When Applying for a Canadian Permanent Resident Card

-From tech professionals to people fleeing the Trump presidency, Canadian immigration is booming and it doesn’t show any signs of slowing down.
+From tech professionals to people fleeing the Trump presidency, Canadian Permanent Resident is booming and it doesn’t show any signs of slowing down.

-If you’re interested in relocating to Canada and need to apply for a Canadian Permanent Resident card.
+If you’re interested in relocating to Canada and need to apply for a Canadian Immigration card.
 Listed below are five steps you need to follow to make the application process as simple as possible.